ECONOMIC EMPOWERMENT

 3 minutes, 17 seconds

 ASA Social Fund for Hidden Peoples’ economic empowerment funding expanded its microloan program to over 40 participants in Uganda.
-It has spread to three areas: Entebbe, Northern Uganda and Iganga.
+It has spread to two areas: Entebbe and Northern Uganda.
 Hidden Peoples receiving the loans includes: LRA war victims, acid attack/gender violence survivors, orphans, people with disabilities, and albinos.
 The microloan program has also expanded into providing funds for business training and training of trainers.